marczz/unix_memo/source/ssh.rst

 <http://mah.everybody.org/docs/ssh>`_ to ensure you are launching an
 unique agent session for your user on the computer.

-In way used by default by Debian, if it is not yet done you can launch it as a parent process of a daemon with::
+In the way used by default by Debian, if it is not yet done you can launch it as a parent process of a daemon with::

   $ ssh-agent startx